enderNakamoto/warlords/README.md

 Here are the main actions a player can take:

 * Join the Game
-* Set Castle Defense (only the current Daimyo, the lord of the castle, can do this)
+* Set Castle Defense (only the current Shogun, the lord of the castle edo, can do this)
-* Attack
+* Attack Castle Edo
 * Mobilize Army (determine the composition of the attacking army)

 The Scripts in Acurast Trusted Execution Environment (TEE) handles the following tasks: